Colonel Bogey March: Legacy

-The "Colonel Bogey March" melody was used for a song of the Women's Army Corps, a branch of the U.S. Army from 1943 until its absorption into the regular Army in 1978.
-The lyrics written by Major Dorothy E. Nielsen (USAR) were this: "Duty is calling you and me, we have a date with destiny, ready, the WACs are ready, their pulse is steady a world to set free.
-Service, we're in it heart and soul, victory is our only goal, we love our country's honor and we'll defend it against any foe."

 In 1951, during the first computer conference held in Australia, the "Colonel Bogey March" was the first music played by a computer, by CSIRAC, a computer developed by the Commonwealth Scientific and Industrial Research Organisation.

+The march first appeared in the film No Lady (1931), then when it was hummed by Michael Redgrave (playing the cad Gilbert in his film debut) in Alfred Hitchcock's The Lady Vanishes in 1938.

+The 1957 David Lean epic film The Bridge on the River Kwai popularized "The River Kwai March", an orchestral march to accompany the Colonel Bogey March.

 In the 1961 film The Parent Trap, the campers at an all-girls summer camp whistle the "Colonel Bogey March" as they march through camp, mirroring the scene from The Bridge on the River Kwai.

-In episode 28 (1976) of The Benny Hill Show, Sale of the Half-Century game show sketch, the march was used in a Name That Tune-style question.
-One of the contestants' answers was "After the Ball" after which the host (Benny) responded with, "well, you're sort of half-right" referring to the anti-Hitler slur.
+In episode 28 of The Benny Hill Show from 1976, the march was used in the Sale of the Half-Century game show sketch during a Name That Tune-style question.
+One of the contestants' answers was "After the Ball" after which the host (Benny Hill) responded with, "well, you're sort of half-right" referring to the anti-Hitler slur.

-The march has been used in German commercials for Underberg digestif bitter since the 1970s, and has become a classic jingle there.
-A parody titled "Comet" is a humorous song about the ill effects of consuming the cleaning product of the same name.
+In Doctor Who, the fourth incarnation of the Time Lord whistled the tune in The Face of Evil, The Talons of Weng-Chiang, The Invasion of Time and Destiny of the Daleks.
+Brigadier Lethbridge-Stewart also whistled it in The Mind of Evil.

 In the 1985 film The Breakfast Club, all the teenage main characters are whistling the tune during their Saturday detention when Principal Vernon (played by Paul Gleason) walks into the room.
-It was also used in Short Circuit and Spaceballs.
+It was also used in Caveman, Short Circuit and Spaceballs.

-In the UK, the Colonel Bogey March is still (2019) one of the most common tunes played by ice-cream vans.
+In The Simpsons episode "Stark Raving Dad", Bart initially writes a verse to a birthday song for Lisa to the tune of "Colonel Bogey March" albeit with jokey lyrics.

+In The Fresh Prince of Bel-Air episode "I Know Why the Caged Bird Screams", the fictional ULA Peacocks have a fight song to the tune of the "Colonel Bogey March".

-In the 2019, the Colonel Bogey March was used in the TV series The Man in the High Castle, in episode 8 of season 4.
+In 2019, the Colonel Bogey March was used in the TV series The Man in the High Castle, in episode 8 of season 4.
 The song was featured in episode 5 of season 6 of Outlander, revealing a returning character from season 5.
 The song also continued through the credits.
+The Colonel Bogey March was used in the 2024 neo-noir television series Monsieur Spade from AMC and Canal+.
+Perhaps coincidentally, the main character, Sam Spade, was previously played by Humphrey Bogart, often called "Bogie".

+At the end of the ChuckleVision episode On the Hoof, Paul and Barry have to put on a marching band for a pompous government minister at an MI7 camp only for it to go awry.
+The latter brother plays the tune on a kazoo while the former just hits a tambourine.